Temporary Exemption Certificates (TECs)

 Driver theory tests

-Given the NI Executive’s decision to introduce a two-week circuit breaker, driving theory tests from 27 November to 10 December inclusive will now be suspended.
+Given the NI Executive’s decision to extend lockdown restrictions, driving theory tests from 26 December 2020 to 1 April 2021 inclusive will now be suspended.

 The DVA apologises for the inconvenience that this will cause to customers.

 The validity of theory test pass certificates for learner drivers which expired between 1 March 2020 and 31 October 2020 has been extended by eight months.
-These will now have their validity extended by a further four months.
+These have now had their validity extended by a further four months.

-In addition, theory test pass certificates which expire between 1 November 2020 and 30 June 2021, and which have not already benefited from an extension, will have their validity period extended by eight months.
+In addition, theory test pass certificates which expire between 1 November 2020 and 30 June 2021, and which have not already benefited from an extension, have also had their validity period extended by eight months.

 Candidates whose theory test certificate expires outside of these dates will need to book and sit another theory test.